duyamn/EECS-3221-W24/markdown/allLectureNotes.md

     - physical key - yubikey
     - 2FA
   - defend against external I/O devices from invalid access attempts
-- once users are allowed in the OS looks on the access control list (ACL) to see what the user is allowed to do
+- once users are allowed in, the OS looks on the Access Control List (ACL) to see what the user is allowed to do

 ---